Add-ons

 - Whoop: Returns the same body summary for the past seven days, reflecting the most recent data available.

-- Garmin: If the same user attempts to link twice within the same client account but with a different
+- Garmin: If the same user links twice within the same client account but with a different

 -